KxSystems/tutorials/README.md

 This repository provides concise, step-by-step guides designed to help new developers quickly understand and experience the power of kdb+ and the q programming language.

 ### Who is this for?
 New developers who may struggle with the initial learning curve of kdb+ and q.
-These examples will help you quickly get hands-on with ingesting, querying, and analyzing time-series data.
+These examples will help you quickly get hands-on with ingesting, querying and analyzing time-series data.

 ### Why use these examples?
 By following these examples, you'll: